Meghan Peterson

 Research Analyst

-Meghan B. Peterson, a lifelong resident of Connecticut, earned her B.A. with a double major in Political Science and Religious Studies at Hobart and William Smith Colleges in Geneva, New York.
-Upon graduation in 2011, Peterson returned to Connecticut for graduate work at the University of Connecticut.
+Meghan B. Peterson earned her B.A. with a double major in Political Science and Religious Studies at Hobart and William Smith Colleges in Geneva, New York.
+Upon graduation in 2011, Meghan returned to her home state of Connecticut for graduate work at the University of Connecticut.
 There, she earned her M.A. in Political Science in 2013 and Ph.D. in Political Science in 2017.

-In her undergraduate and graduate courses, Meghan pursued the subfields of Public Law and Political Theory in an effort to join her passion for the study of law on the one hand and political philosophy on the other.
-Peterson focused her dissertation, “Law’s Haze, Police Ways, and Tech’s Maze: relationships between American law, crime and technology, on the role of law in policing operations within the evolving terrain of cyber sex crimes.
-Specifically, Peterson interrogates how lack of clarity within law impacts actions of and dynamics between, police and offenders against the broader backdrop of a surveillance-rich, technology-infused, risk-based society.
+Combining her passion for law and political philosophy, Meghan pursued the subfields of Public Law and Political Theory at UConn, focusing her dissertation, “Law’s Haze, Police Ways, and Tech’s Maze: relationships between American law, crime and technology, on the role of law in policing operations within cybersex crimes.
+Specifically, she interrogates how lack of clarity within law impacts actions of and dynamics between police and offenders against the broader backdrop of a surveillance-rich, technology-infused, risk-based society.

-After assisting the task force and defending her doctorate, Meghan became an adjunct faculty member at the UConn-Avery Point campus where she taught American Politics, Constitutional Law, and State and Local Government.
+After assisting the state task force and receiving her doctorate, Meghan joined the UConn-Avery Point campus as an adjunct faculty member and taught a range of Political Science courses including American Politics, Constitutional Law, and State and Local Government.

 Contact Information